Appellate Practice

 Irma K. Nimetz

-Irma K. Nimetz, a member of our Appellate PracticeCommercial LitigationSurrogate’s Court Litigation and Trusts & Estates groups, did a webinar, entitled: “Aging Adults & Estate Planning: How to Start The Conversation” for Senior Law Day Collaborative.
+Irma K. Nimetz, a member of our Appellate PracticeCommercial LitigationSurrogate’s Court Litigation and Trusts & Estates groups, gave a webinar, via Zoom, entitled: “Aging Adults & Estate Planning: How to Start The Conversation” for Senior Law Day Collaborative.
 In her presentation, Irma discussed how to start conversations with aging adults (parents, partners and/or friends) about estate planning and related issues; how, where and with whom you begin conversations about wills, trusts, powers of attorney, health care proxies and living wills, and/or financial assets; and what those conversations entail.
 The webinar discussed planning issues for today and ways to avoid estate litigation in the future.
 Senior Law Day Collaborative offers free legal and financial advice for Westchester County seniors and their families.

 10/05/2023